 Fiat has its own 'fortune 500', a little family of cars on which present and future hopes of the brand are these days almost exclusively based.
 The 500 we all think of is the cheeky little three-door citycar that started this model's retro revolution but Fiat always felt that this should be merely the starting rung on an ownership ladder designed to be fine for families as well as fashion-conscious urbanistas.
 A ladder encompassing seven seats and SUVs as well as the model we're going to look at here, the spacious and now much improved 500L.
 Fiat's fame of course has traditionally been founded on much smaller cars than this - but the brand needs to get better at being bigger if legions of owners of the 500 citycar are not to be lost to other makers as their needs and families grow.
 Launched originally back in 2013, the 500L aimed to give these people a model to trade up to - but it needed a bit of polishing.
 That's what's taken place here.

 You tend to approach this 500L expecting it to be a pumped-up version of the 500 citycar - which of course it isn't.
 To make this model as big as it needed to be - fully 60cm longer and 18cm taller than an ordinary 500, so in Fiat terms, longer than a Punto supermini and as wide as a Tipo family hatch - Andreas Wuppinger's styling team had to use a Punto floorplan as the basis for something quite different.
 Then give the end result a recognisable '500'-style twist, hence the familiar wide-eyed front end.
 As BMW found when trying to super-size the MINI to create the MINI Countryman, that isn't a recipe for aesthetic elegance - and it certainly isn't here - but it has left room for some very clever touches.
 Just look at the flow of the wraparound windscreen for instance, designed to give almost 360-degree vision.
-This improved model has been lightly re-styled and now features LED daytime running lights.
+This improved model has in recent times been lightly re-styled and now features LED daytime running lights.
 Plus the revised front bumper and a chromed-studded three-dimensional lower grille mesh now give the car a more elegant look.
 Inside, the instrument binnacle you view through the re-styled steering wheel has been re-designed too.
 As before, this is one of the most practical models in the compact MPV class.
 Three adults can comfortably sit on the back seat, plus standard models have a 455-litre boot.
-There's also a 'Wagon' variant with a third seating row if you need it.

 So, a compact MPV based on the underpinnings of a small family runabout.
 Nothing new there.
 Unless you apply fashionable thinking to the purchase of such a thing - in which case, this Fiat 500L remains a refreshingly different choice.
 It's certainly different from the 500 citycar we all know - but then of course, to suit the intended family role, it has to be.
 Not everyone will like the styling approach necessary to achieve this but it's surely one that sets it apart from rivals.
 A unique look, just as every 500 should have.
 Fun, cheeky and cool, this Fiat claims to suit the sort of people looking for a car to be an extension of their personality: a car that reflects their passion for life.
 We're not sure if any compact people carrier can really do all that but of all those available, there's little doubt that this 500L is the one that gets closest to hitting the mark.
 It's a sensible family car you can really feel good about.